Scott's 50s Biography

 The first couple of days are a moderately undulating trail through thickly wooded forests, climbing up past original Chilkoot campsite ruins & artifacts (... an old cast iron stove.
 What stories it could tell.)

-Finally, after a steep climb to The Scales, a Stampeder could see the “Golden Stairs”, an arduous climb to the top of Chilkoot Pass.
+Finally, after a steep climb to The Scales, a Stampeder could see the “Golden Stairs”: an arduous climb to the top of Chilkoot Pass.

 Note: this is a stereo photo, so if you zoom it out and position your head correctly, your eyes will move these two images together, creating a 3D image.
 You don't need a device to do it.

-At the top of Chilkoot Pass, you crossed the border from Alaska into NWT & where Klondykers met Canada’s legendary Mounties who would not let you pass until you had stacked the required 2000# of gear on top of the pass, thereby, hopefully, ensuring your survival.
+At the top of Chilkoot Pass, you crossed the border from Alaska into NWT & where Klondykers met Canada’s legendary Mounted Police or Mounties who would not let you pass until you had stacked the required 2000# of gear on top of the pass, thereby, hopefully, ensuring your survival.
 So, the usual Stampeder made 10-14 trips up the “Golden Stairs” unless he paid others to do it.

 From The Scales I could see the “Golden Stairs” to the top of Chilkoot Pass, so I quit poking around in the dirt, hiked over to the Golden Stair’s base AND started my all-fours scramble up the snow-less yet jagged rocky slope of scree, ultimately reaching the snow-covered, mist-shrouded Chilkoot Pass top.